dcos/dcos-docs/1.10/deploying-jobs/quickstart.md

 #### Modify a Job with a Separate Schedule file

-Modify your `<schedule-file>.json`.
+Modify `<schedule-file>.json`.
 Then, run one of the following commands:

 ```bash
 dcos job schedule add <job-id> <schedule-file>.json